Universal Newborn Hearing Screening Programs

 These guidelines were developed to assist hospitals in providing quality and comprehensive Universal Newborn Hearing Screening (UNHS) programs.

-The Washington State Best Practices Protocol for Audiologic Evaluation of Newborns (PDF) was developed by a group of audiologists practicing in Washington with extensive knowledge and expertise in the screening and diagnosis of hearing loss in newborns and infants.
+Best Practices Protocol for Audiologic Evaluation of Newborns (PDF) was developed by a group of audiologists practicing in Washington with extensive knowledge and expertise in the screening and diagnosis of hearing loss in newborns and infants.

 These guidelines were developed to ensure that infants who are referred from newborn hearing screening programs receive prompt and comprehensive diagnostic audiologic evaluation.

-Best Practices Protocol for Early Intervention (PDF) were developed by a workgroup comprised of professionals and parents across Washington with extensive knowledge and expertise in the area of early intervention for children with hearing loss.
+Best Practices Protocol for Early Intervention (PDF) was developed by a workgroup comprised of professionals and parents across Washington with extensive knowledge and expertise in the area of early intervention for children with hearing loss.

 When completed, these guidelines will help ensure that families of infants diagnosed with hearing loss have easy access to the information they need to make informed choices, have access to unbiased information, and that they receive timely, quality intervention services.